 Annex 2.
-Risk Assessment Matrix1
+Risk Assessment Matrix

+Source of Risks and Relative Likelihood

+Expected Impact of Risk

+Policy Recommendation if Risk Occurs

+Medium

+Tighter or more volatile global financial conditions:

+Sharp asset price decline and decompression of credit spreads as investors reassess underlying risk and respond to unanticipated changes in growth and financial fundamentals in large economies, Fed policy rate path, and increases in U.S. term premia, with poor market liquidity amplifying volatility (short-term).

+High

-Source of Risks and Relative Likelihood ource of Risks and Relative Likelihood Expected Impact of Risk Medium High • Continue with Tighter or more volatile global financial conditions: Sharp asset price decline and decompression of credit spreads as investors reassess underlying risk and respond to unanticipated changes in growth and financial fundamentals in large economies, Fed policy rate path, and increases in U.S. term premia, with poor market liquidity amplifying volatility (short-term). • Tightened financial conditions and market discontinuity.
-Depressed investment, consumption, and GDP growth due to increased uncertainty.
-Sharp reduction in asset and house prices (including from reduced demand from foreigners), suppressing aggregate demand. • • accommodative monetary policy-including, if necessary, rate cuts and restarting QE-to offset market volatility.
-Allow automatic fiscal stabilizers to operate; ease fiscal path if growth slows sharply.
-Continue to allow liquidity policies to be a backstop against market volatility.
-Low-Medium / Medium / High-Medium Medium-High • Continue with Sharper-than-expected global growth slowdown: • Slowdown in GDP growth. • accommodative monetary • Significant China slowdown , triggered by corporate distress that propagates through shadow banks, precipitating deleveraging, uncertainty and capital outflows.
-Weak domestic demand further suppresses commodity prices, roils global financial markets, and reduces global growth (low in short-term, medium thereafter) • Persistently low real interest rates complicating the operation of monetary policy due to effective lower bound problems.
-Widening of the current account deficit. policy for longer to support demand.
-If further support is needed, cut the policy rate to at least zero, followed, if necessary, by restarting QE.
-Significant slowdown in other large EMs/frontier • A China slowdown's effects via trade may be limited, as China accounts for • Allow automatic fiscal stabilizers to operate; ease
+- Tightened financial conditions and market discontinuity. - Depressed investment, consumption, and GDP growth due to increased uncertainty. - Sharp reduction in asset and house prices (including from reduced demand from foreigners), suppressing aggregate demand. - Continue with accommodative monetary policy-including, if necessary, rate cuts and restarting QE-to offset market volatility. - Allow automatic fiscal stabilizers to operate; ease fiscal path if growth slows sharply. - Continue to allow liquidity policies to be a backstop against market volatility.

+Low-Medium / Medium / High-Medium

+Sharper-than-expected global growth slowdown:

+- Significant China slowdown, triggered by corporate distress that propagates through shadow banks, precipitating deleveraging, uncertainty and capital outflows.
+Weak domestic demand further suppresses commodity prices, roils global financial markets, and reduces global growth (low in short-term, medium thereafter) - Significant slowdown in other large EMs/frontier

+Medium-High

+- Slowdown in GDP growth. - Persistently low real interest rates complicating the operation of monetary policy due to effective lower bound problems. - Widening of the current account deficit. - A China slowdown's effects via trade may be limited, as China accounts for - Continue with accommodative monetary policy for longer to support demand.
+If further support is needed, cut the policy rate to at least zero, followed, if necessary, by restarting OE. - Allow automatic fiscal stabilizers to operate; ease

-1 The Risk Assessment Matrix (RAM) shows events that could materially alter the baseline path (the scenario most likely to materialize in the view of IMF staff).
+&lt;sup>1 The Risk Assessment Matrix (RAM) shows events that could materially alter the baseline path (the scenario most likely to materialize in the view of IMF staff).
 The relative likelihood is the staff's subjective assessment of the risks surrounding the baseline ("low" is meant to indicate a probability below 10 percent, "medium" a probability between 10 and 30 percent, and "high" a probability between 30 and 50 percent).
 The RAM reflects staff views on the source of risks and overall level of concern as of the time of discussions with the authorities.
 Non-mutually exclusive risks may interact and materialize jointly.